What is F1000Research?

 Rapid publication

 The unique F1000Research publishing model allows for rapid publication.
-You could see your article published online in a fully citable format in just 14 days.
-For fast-moving fields of study, the time between submission and publication can be even shorter, with COVID-19 research currently prioritized above other content so it can publish more rapidly.
-So, you can get your research to the people who need it, quickly, and your research can start making a difference.
+Providing that your article passes our more than 30 prepublication checks, you could see your article published online in a fully citable format in just two to three weeks.
+For fast-moving fields of study, such as emerging outbreaks and diseases, the time between submission and publication can be even shorter.
+So, you can share your research with the people who need it quickly, and your research can start making a difference.

 Openness and transparency

-All content published on F1000Research is fully open access, including source data.
-Its open data policy means that all articles should include citations to repositories that host the data underlying the results, together with details of any software used to process results.
-The peer review process is also transparent.
+All content published on F1000Research is fully open access.
+Our open data policy means that, where possible, all articles should include citations to repositories that host the data and materials underlying the results, together with details of any software or code used to process results.
+The invited, post-publication peer review process is also transparent.
 Here’s how it works:

 Reviewer names and their reports are openly accessible and published alongside the article.
 Unlike other types of peer review, this means readers – not just the author – can benefit from the valuable feedback provided in reviewer reports.